vivshaw/4-19-public-data-talk/slides.md

 __[geoJSON](http://geojson.org/) to the rescue!__
 * A portable markup format for geographic data & shapes
 * Bindings available for most languages

+We can convert shapefiles to geoJSON using the [Geospatial Data Abstraction Library](http://www.gdal.org/index.html)'s cli tool `ogr2ogr`

 ----  ----